How to Get to Val Thorens

 What affects the Val Thorens transfer price?

-• Date & season: peak weeks such as Christmas, New Year and February half-term are usually busier and more expensive.
+• Date & season: Christmas, New Year and February half-term are usually the busiest periods and often the most expensive.

-• Group size & vehicle types: private, shared, coach and luxury options are priced differently.
+• Group size & vehicle type: shared, private, coach and luxury transfers are priced differently.

-• Timing: booking early usually gives you more choice and lower rates.
+• Booking lead time: booking early usually gives you more choice and better-value fares.

-Compare transfer options from Geneva to Val Thorens
+Compare ways to travel from Geneva to Val Thorens

 Transfer Type Image Price Example Passengers Travel Time* Drop-Off Baggage & Ski Gear Child Seats Best For